 A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in motion: kinematics of particles and rigid bodies in three dimensions; general relative motion equations; kinetics of particles in three dimensions and of rigid bodies in plane motion by methods of force-mass-acceleration, work-kinetic energy, and impulse-momentum.
-EN 235 usually is offered only in the spring quarter of even years.
+EN 235 usually is offered only in the spring quarter of even years in the evening.

-261. Linear Circuit Analysis I (5).
-Pr., PS 212, Coreq., MH 269.
+307. Introduction to Electrical Engineering I (5).
+Coreq., MH 269.